cran/nanonext/README.md

 As the R interpreter runs on a single thread, synchronisation primitives such as mutexes and condition variables are not natively implemented in the R language.
-However, as NNG is inherently threaded and messaging can be asynchronous, it is possible to synchronise between NNG events happening independently and the main R execution thread.
+However, as NNG is inherently threaded and messaging can be asynchronous, it is possible to synchronise between NNG events and the main R execution thread.

-The events that can be signalled include asynchronous receive completions, and pipe events - these are when connections are established or when they are dropped.
+The events that can be signalled include asynchronous receive completions, and pipe events - when connections are established or dropped.

-Condition variables can be used simply to record such events, or more powerfully, to wait upon these events.
-The condition variables implemented in `nanonext` include a both a condition (value) and flag (binary).
-Each signal increments the value, and each return of `wait()` or `until()` decrements the value.
+Condition variables can be used simply to record such events, or more powerfully, to wait upon them.
+The condition variables implemented in `nanonext` include a both a condition (value) and flag (boolean).
+Each signal increments the value, and each successful return of `wait()` or `until()` decrements the value.
 A non-zero condition allows waiting threads to continue.

 In any situation where polling for an event presents a solution, waiting